juadolfob/SeismicPrediction/README.md

 ## Getting Started

-The insights are presented on jupyter notebooks running on python.
+The results are presented on jupyter notebooks running on python.

 ### Prerequisites